yhyoon/pldi2023-artifact/README.md

 * Guest OS: Ubuntu 22.04.5 LTS 64bit Server
 * Username: abssynth
 * Password: synthesis2023
+* Note: tool name is changed from abs_synth to simba

 The artifact is in directory `~/pldi2023-artifact`.